 Server: The VI Police Department currently uses one server for all of its program.
 As such, the VI Police Department does not have a reliable server to use exclusively for the SafetyNet program.
 The USVI MCSAP with the assistance of the VIPD MIS Director is seeking a server that will be used to upload inspections and checks and balances for errors that may be found in the upload of inspections once completed to ensure download to MCMIS.
 The VI Government and/or VIPD currently does not have a server replacement policy.
 However, once any equipment purchased is past its useful life, the agency must contact the USVI Office of Property and Procurement that registers the serial number, purchase order number, tag number and equipment location to tag the equipment as E-Waste.
 At that point the equipment is discarded with sufficient documentaion kept in program files between agencies for inventory, and monitoring purposes.
-Once the server is purchased and indicated previously, it will be used solely for the USVI MCSAP Program.
-This will be housed in the St. Croix District with accessibility to the Motor Carrier Program.
+Once the server is purchaed and indicated previously, it will be used solely for the USVI MCSAP Program.
+This will be housed in the where it is appropriate to best meet the needs of the Motor Carrier Program and the needs of the territory.